 Though the modern construction practice uses reinforcement steel to increase the tensile strength of the concrete, the computation of the flexural strength is significant as the steel reinforcement can only take care of the extreme fibre stresses in the member.

 The tensile stress caused by warping, corrosion of steel, drying shrinkage and temperature gradient can also cause failure.
 The determination of flexural strength is an important factor in the design of pavements especially when there is inadequate subgrade support.
+If you’re planning to hire a contractor it’s important that they understand the importance of flexural strength dynamics and how to increase the flexural strength of the concrete to meet the specific needs of the project.

 How to Increase the Flexural Strength of Concrete?